 Landlord contributions to the leasehold improvements should be clearly identified.
 These costs can be automatically classified and added to the building capitalization, with the appropriate depreciation values calculated in a table for the annual tax returns and financial statements.

 Amounts to be recovered from the tenant should be treated as a loan to the tenant.
 Any lump sum payment from the tenant at the lease commencement should be recorded and deducted from the outstanding amount.
-The balance remaining will then be the loan principle.
+The balance remaining will then be the loan principal.

 Using CRESSblue property management software, the loan terms can be entered and the loan payment schedule will generate automatically.
 There is a provision to enter extra payments any time throughout the term and the schedule will auto-adjust to reflect these.
 Furthermore, payment schedules can be tied to the lease period dates to correctly adjust to lease commencement and termination dates.